wk1093/Spectral/docs/api.md

 Default constructor for the [Module](#struct_module) class.

-This constructor initializes the module name, implementation name, and handle to NULL.
+This constructor initializes the library.
+The inherited module should provide functionality to use that library.
+The ident field should be filled out by any inherited module, and the path will be passed in to select the implementation.

+#### Parameters
+* `path` The implementation name of the module.
+This is the name of the module to load.

+* `ident` The name of the module.
+This is the type of the module to load.

 # struct `sAudioClip` <a id="structs_audio_clip"></a>